humank/genai-demo/docs/design/design-guidelines.md

     private final BigDecimal amount;
     private final Currency currency;

-    // Don't provide setters, only provide operations that return new instances public Money add(Money money) {
+    // No setters, only methods that return new instances public Money add(Money money) {
         if (!this.currency.equals(money.currency)) {
             throw new IllegalArgumentException("Cannot add money with different currencies");